DADA: Driver Attention Prediction in Driving Accident Scenarios: Related Work

-In order to mimic the real driver attention mechanism for large-scale and diverse traffic scenarios, Palazzi \emph{et al.} launched the DR(eye)VE project \cite{palazzi2018predicting} that exploited the driver fixation pattern in an actual car exposed to sunny and unobstructed traffic scene, and on this basis, several models based on deep neural networks (e.g., fully connected network (FCN), multi-branch 3D CNN) \cite{deng2019drivers,DBLP:journals/tits/DengYLY16,DBLP:conf/ivs/TawariK17,DBLP:conf/ivs/PalazziSCAC17,vora2018driver} were built for driver attention prediction.
-However, DR(eye)VE only collected 8 drivers's gazing behavior having the large subjective difference.
-Beside DR(eye)VE, there were also some attempts \cite{DBLP:journals/tits/DengYLY16}, whereas the datasets in these attempts were annotated coarsely and cannot reflect the practically dynamic driving behavior.
-More recently, Berkeley DeepDrive Laboratory constructed a large-scale driver attention dataset in-lab focusing on the critical situations, named as BDDA \cite{xia2017predicting}, and built a simple convolutional neural networks (CNN) to predict the driver fixations.
-BDD-A is the most relative one to our work, whereas it does not consider the dynamic attention process from the critical situations to actual accidents.
-In the meantime, they did not categorize the braking events into sub-classes, which may be more useful for avoiding certain accident.
-In this paper, we provide a larger and more diverse driver attention prediction benchmark than ever before, and propose a novel driver attention prediction model in accidental scenarios considering the semantic and vision variations.
+In order to mimic the driver attention mechanism for large-scale and diverse traffic scenarios, Palazzi \emph{et al.} launched the DR(eye)VE project \cite{palazzi2018predicting} that exploited the driver fixation pattern in an actual car which was exposed to sunny and unobstructed traffic scene, and on this basis, several models based on deep neural networks (e.g., fully connected network (FCN), multi-branch 3D CNN) \cite{deng2019drivers,DBLP:journals/tits/DengYLY16,DBLP:conf/ivs/PalazziSCAC17} were built for driver attention prediction.
+However, the video frames in DR(eye)VE only collected one driver's gazing behavior which has large subjective difference.
+Beside DR(eye)VE, there were also some other attempts \cite{DBLP:journals/tits/DengYLY16}, whereas the datasets in these attempts were annotated coarsely and cannot reflect the driver attention convincingly.
+More recently, Berkeley DeepDrive Laboratory constructed a large-scale driver attention dataset in lab focusing on the critical situations, named as BDDA \cite{xia2017predicting}, and built a simple convolutional neural networks (CNN) to predict the driver attention.
+BDDA is the most related one to our work, whereas it did not consider the attention process from the critical situations to actual accidents.
+In our case, we propose a new driver attention prediction model in driving accident scenarios.